a-karma/Bogor_Workshop/DAY_2/Session1.md

 ln -s /home/DATA/Day_2/ ~/day2/raw_data
 conda activate Day_2
 ```
 In your `raw_data` folder you should now see 8 files with the `.fastq` extension.
 These are the results of pair-end sequencing on Illumina HiSeq X platform of 4 babirusa individuals (one from each region of Sulawesi plus the Togean Islands as shown on the map).
-We are now going to familiarise with this bioinformatic file format and then evaluate the quality of these sequencing results.
+We are now going to familiarise with this file format and then evaluate the quality of these sequencing results.

 ![babirusa_map](../IM/babirusa_day2.png)